Important COVID-19 Update

 - Campus Resource Referral

-It is university policy that new students and those recently transferred who have not completed at least two semesters at UNT Dallas will have an "Advising Required" hold on their account.
-Students who are on academic probation will also have an "Advising Required" hold on their account.
-Any student with an "Advising Required" or "TSI not complete" hold in his/her student center is required to make an appointment to meet with an academic advisor prior to registration.
+It is university policy that new or returning students to UNT Dallas will have an "Advising Required" hold on their account.
+Students who are on academic alert or probation will have a "GPA Alert" hold on their account.
+Any student with an "Advising Required" or "GPA Alert" or "TSI not complete" hold in his/her student center is required to make an appointment to meet with an academic or success advisor prior to registration.
 This is to advise students on selecting the best possible courses to ensure academic success.
 We also answer students' questions in the areas listed above and direct them to the appropriate departments or staff/faculty members to address their issues.

 - Advisors are available by appointment from 8am-5pm to assist students with their academic and career planning needs.